chengsoonong/digbeta/dawei_reading_101.md

 This is an expanded version of a chapter in the above survey, with much detailed description of problems occurred when applying active learning in practice
-(e.g. batch query, noisy labeling, labeling cost, feature querying, query for multi-task and non-iid training set when change models) as well as recent efforts to address these challenges.
+(e.g. batch query, noisy labeling, labeling cost, feature querying, query for multi-task and non-iid training set when changing models) as well as recent efforts to address these challenges.